 Training sessions (from 2 weeks out): Invite all those interested and confirmed volunteers for a gathering (or two) before Startup Week to review expectations and prepare volunteers for their specific assignments.

 Post-Startup Week volunteer appreciation: Show your appreciation by inviting all volunteers (organizers, mentors, and speakers included) to a post-Startup Week celebration to thank them for volunteering.
 You can set some of your budget aside for food and beverage for this occasion.
-Here is a wrap-up and invite email template you can use.
+You can find a wrap-up and invite email template on the Preflight Community Platform.